dihogoteixeira/estabilvault.github.io/CONTRIBUTING.md

 * Provide steps to reproduce the issue, and if possible include the expected results as well as the actual results.
 Please provide text, not screen shots!

-* If you are seeing an internal Vault error (a status code of 5xx), please be sure to post relevant parts of (or the entire) Vault log, as often these errors are logged on the server but not reported to the user.
+* If you are seeing an internal EstabilVault error (a status code of 5xx), please be sure to post relevant parts of (or the entire) EstabilVault log, as often these errors are logged on the server but not reported to the user.

 * If you experienced a panic, please create a [gist](https://gist.github.com) of the *entire* generated crash log for us to look at.
 Double check no sensitive items were in the log.

-* Respond as promptly as possible to any questions made by the Vault team to your issue.
+* Respond as promptly as possible to any questions made by the EstabilVault team to your issue.

 ### Issue Lifecycle

 1. The issue is reported.

-2. The issue is verified and categorized by a Vault collaborator.
+2. The issue is verified and categorized by a EstabilVault collaborator.
    Categorization is done via tags.
 For example, bugs are marked as "bugs".

 3. Unless it is critical, the issue may be left for a period of time (sometimes